marcingrzejszczak/toomuchcoding-academic/content/service/talks-workshops/index.md

   filename: featured.png
 ---

 Hands-on, practical learning tailored to your team.
+I can also do a keynote at your company's event.

 **Popular topics**
-- CI/CD speed & reliability
+- CI/CD speed and reliability
-- Microservices & platform fundamentals
+- Microservices and platform fundamentals
-- IDP workflows & developer experience
+- IDP workflows and developer experience
 - Testing strategies across the stack
 - Observability, tracing, and incident response